ArnaudGadbin2/vaadin-dashboard/README.md

 ## General info
+This project was realized in two weeks during PreMsc at Epitech.
-This project is a dashboard comprised of editable widgets.
+This is a dashboard comprised of editable widgets.
 The widgets use APIs and update according to the timer set at the start.

 ## Technologies